top of page

 IT HELPS TO have a background of palm trees, waterfalls, orchids, perfectly manicured hedges, ponds and pretty buildings.
 All that and more form an enhancing backdrop for this splendid collection.

-time.
+We discovered this eye-popping art bonanza during a brief visit a few years ago and vowed to return to give it more time.
 The collection includes more than 1,800 unique pieces with emphasis on celebrating the cultural heritage of the Pacific Island life.
 In so doing, it encourages an appreciation of all the world's great art, helping tourists gain specific insight into life in the islands whose people and culture settled in Hawaii.

 Like great museums, the pieces are thoughtfully placed in separate areas.
 Four divisions are skillfully woven together so that one gets a cohesive experience.

-THE "MUSEUM WALKWAY'' demands a good three or four hours to enjoy it all.
+"This Luxury Hotel is also a Art Hotel'' demands a good three or four hours to enjoy it all.
 We divided our "tour" over several days.
 We spent an hour with the Oceanic Art, which features art and artifacts from the Oceanic Region: Polynesia and Melanesia.
-It was right out the door of our Makai Tower, beginning near a modern train that navigates the resort from the main lobby.
-We also enjoy stays at Palace and Ocean Towers, all with art to admire.

 EAST MEETS West in another portion of the exhibition with art from Asia, Japan, Polynesia and Europe.
 Again, 45 minutes to an hour to fully appreciate the collection between Palace Tower and Ocean Tower.